Matter around us exists mainly in three states –

 Thus, all the common properties of solids can be explained on basis of their arrangement of particles.
 That is they are closely packed and have extremely strong force of attraction.

-2. The Liquid State –
+Liquid State –

 Observe the following examples – milk, water, honey, kerosene, cooking oil, juice, cold drink etc. All the above examples are of liquids as they have following properties –